Save up to 20% on the price of your tickets!

 They also discuss the importance of documenting social histories, particularly those focusing on the working-class, and how they brought the stories of these unrecognized women into the spotlight.

-Thompson’s book, The Stepney Doorstep Society (Penguin), is available for sale and signing.
+Thompson’s book, The Stepney Doorstep Society (Penguin), is available for sale.

 - Purchase your copy of The Stepney Doorstep Society by Kate Thompson here.